Humbedooh/pypubsub/README.md

 - Check that your pubsub service is working: `curl -I http://localhost:2069`

 ## Topics and publishing/subscribing
 PyPubSub is designed around topics for both publishing and subscribing.
-I client can use topics to describe what an event is for when publishing, as well as what a client expects to subscribe to.
+A client can use topics to describe what an event is for when publishing, as well as what a client expects to subscribe to.
+Topics are generally simple words consisting of letters and numbers, but can be anything that is allowed in a URI path, apart from forward slashes (`/`) and commas (`,`) (these are reserved characters).
 Subscriptions are made on a "highest common denominator" basis, meaning the more topics you subscribe to, the fewer events you will receive, as the topics of an event must, at least, match all the topics a subscriber has subscribed to.
 Topics are set using the path segment of a URI, and are order agnostic, meaning `fruits and apples` is the same as `apples and fruits` internally.

 As an example, let's imagine we wish to subscribe to all events for the topics surrounding `apples`, which is a sub-topic of `fruits`.
 We would then subscribe to `http://localhost:2069/fruits/apples` and listen for events.
 If a payload with `fruits/apples` comes in, we would receive it.
 If a payload with just `fruits` come in, we would not receive it, because we are specifically asking for `apples` to be present as a topic.
 Neither would `fruit/oranges` match our subscription, while `fruits/apples/macintosh`  would, as it contains our topics (and a bit more).